mpenkov/rvyt/README.md

 and password if you don't want to.
 If you do, then the subreddit will be personalized for you.

-Providing the username and password is compulsory for YouTube.
+Providing the username and password is compulsory for YouTube (there is no way to create a playlist without logging in first).

 # Future features: